dream-gcm/usermanual/source/AppendixB.md

 The neat thing about DREAM is that it is relatively easy to be more quantitative.
 In fact, the direct response to any forcing anomaly is not just local.
 This is equally true for a transient eddy forcing anomaly as it is for the original forcing anomaly that triggered the direct response.
 With DREAM, you can diagnose every source, and separately calculate every response, both local and non-local.

 Consider a simple GCM experiment with a forcing perturbation.
-First do a control run (B9) that yields a model climatology $\overline{\bf \Psi}_c$ .
+First do a control run (B9) that yields a model climatology $\bar{\bf \Psi}_c$ .
 Now do a perturbation run :

 $$
    \begin{eqnarray}